NLeSC/404/.github/PULL_REQUEST_TEMPLATE/Pull_request.md

 ---
-name: Report issue
+name: Create a pull request
-about: Create a report to help us improve
+about: Suggest a contribution to help us improve
 title: ''
 labels: ''
 assignees: ''